last updated:

 - The fees or commissions payable for design services.

-- Where there is a single requirement for services and a number of service contracts for similar requirements have been, or are to be, entered into, then the total value of all the individual contracts must be calculated.
-Note: individual contracts may be removed from the EU procurement exercise where they are valued at less than 80,000 ECU and taken together they represent less that 20% of the total overall valuation.
+• Where a proposed provision of services may result in contracts being awarded in the form of separate lots, then the total value of all the individual lots must be calculated.
+Note: individual lots may be removed from the EU procurement exercise where they are valued at less than £62,842 and taken together they represent less than 20% of the total overall valuation.

 Note: Where the proposed contract includes more than one of the above elements, the value must be determined by calculating its highest possible value.
 In addition, the contracting authority shall not enter into separate contracts with the intention of avoiding the application of the rules, nor use a valuation method that gives the lowest estimated value.